yalue/onnxruntime_go/CONTRIBUTING.md

    `x86_64` Linux), but I do not want this project turning into an unofficial distribution channel for onnxruntime libraries.
 It also clogs up the git repo with large files, and increases the size of the history every time these files are updated.
-The libraries that are included _only_ serve to ensure that running `go test -v -bench=.` will run and succeed without modification for a large portion of users.
+The libraries that are included were only intended to allow a majority of users to run `go test -v -bench=.` without further setup or modification.
 Currently: amd64 Windows, arm64 Linux (I wish I hadn't included this!), arm64 osx, and amd64 osx.
-All other users must set the `ONNXRUNTIME_SHARED_LIBRARY_PATH` environment variable to a valid path to the correct `onnxruntime` shared library file prior to running `go test -v`.
+All other users must set the `ONNXRUNTIME_SHARED_LIBRARY_PATH` environment variable to a valid path to the correct `onnxruntime` shared library file prior to running tests.

  - If you need to add a .onnx file for a test, place both the .onnx file _and_ the script used to generate it into `test_data/`.